What Is Stacking in UM/UIM Coverage?

 How much more does stacked coverage cost than unstacked?

-Stacked UM/UIM coverage typically costs 20–30% more than unstacked, which usually translates to about $20–$40 more per month depending on your insurer, state, and the number of vehicles on your policy.
-Since base uninsured motorist bodily injury coverage averages only around $70 per year nationally, the dollar increase is often smaller than people expect.
+Stacked UM/UIM coverage typically costs 15–30% more than unstacked, which usually translates to about $20–$40 more per month depending on your insurer, state, and the number of vehicles on your policy.
 The best way to get an accurate figure is to ask your insurer for a direct quote comparison between stacked and unstacked at your current coverage levels.
+Given the significant increase in available coverage, most multi-vehicle households find that the extra cost is well worth it.

 Can I stack coverage across two separate policies in my household?

 Yes — in states that allow horizontal (inter-policy) stacking, you may be able to combine UM/UIM limits from two separate policies within the same household, but both individuals typically need to be named insureds on each other's policies.
-As of 2026, 22 states allow both vertical and horizontal stacking.
-This is less commonly permitted than vertical stacking within one policy, and the rules vary significantly by state.
-Always confirm with your insurer whether horizontal stacking is available before assuming it applies to your situation.
+States like North Carolina, New Jersey, Georgia, and Texas allow inter-policy stacking, though specific rules vary.
+This is generally less common than vertical stacking within one policy, so always confirm with your insurer whether horizontal stacking applies to your situation before assuming it does.

 Is stacked coverage worth it if I only have two vehicles?

 For most two-vehicle households in states where stacking is allowed, the answer is yes.
-Doubling your UM/UIM bodily injury limit for a 20–30% premium increase provides meaningful additional protection against serious injuries caused by uninsured drivers.
-Given that more than 1 in 7 U.S. drivers are currently uninsured, the risk is real.
+Doubling your UM/UIM bodily injury limit for a 15–30% premium increase provides meaningful additional protection against serious injuries caused by uninsured drivers.
+Given that more than 1 in 7 U.S. drivers is currently uninsured — and a combined 33.4% are uninsured or underinsured — the risk is very real.
 Review your current UM/UIM coverage options to determine if stacking is available in your state and whether the cost makes sense for your budget.

-What changed with North Carolina's UIM stacking laws in 2025?
+What changed with North Carolina's UIM laws in 2025?

-North Carolina enacted major UIM reforms effective July 1, 2025.
-Drivers can now stack UIM coverage across multiple policies, and UIM now functions as true excess coverage — meaning your full UIM limits are available on top of whatever the at-fault driver's liability insurance pays, rather than being offset by it.
-Minimum UIM limits were also raised to $50,000/$100,000.
-These changes apply to all new and renewed policies after July 1, 2025, and represent one of the most significant expansions of uninsured motorist protections seen in recent years.
+North Carolina enacted major auto insurance reforms effective July 1, 2025 under Senate Bill 452.
+Inter-policy (horizontal) stacking was reaffirmed, while intra-policy stacking across vehicles on the same policy remains prohibited.
+Most significantly, UIM now functions as true excess coverage — your full UIM limits are payable in addition to whatever the at-fault driver's liability insurance pays, with no offset reduction.
+Minimum UM/UIM limits were also raised to $50,000/$100,000/$50,000, the first minimum increase since 1999, and these changes apply to all new and renewed policies after July 1, 2025 — representing one of the most significant expansions of uninsured motorist protections in the state's recent history.